drish/hyperb/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/drish/hyperb.
+Bug reports and pull requests are welcome at https://github.com/drish/hyperb.

 ## License